tyre/partial_logging/README.md

 ## Configuration

-There is only one configuration option at the moment, and that is `log_partials`.
+The most important configuration options is `log_partials`.
 This takes a block that should return true or false, which will be executed to determine whether or not to log partials.

 ```ruby